 This course will broaden and deepen the mathematical knowledge and skills you’ll develop while studying A Level Mathematics.
-You can access this course during your second year of A Levels, you will only achieve an AS Level.
+If you decide to study this course during your second year of A Levels, you will only achieve an AS Level.

 Your tutor will discuss entry requirements during the first year of your A Level Maths programme.
 An early start in the first year is possible for some students depending on ability.

-You will study this course alongside 2 or 3 other A Levels and you will be able to select your chosen subjects when you apply online.
+You will study this course as a fourth A Levels, alongside A Level Maths.
+You will be able to select your chosen subjects when you apply online.

-Further Maths will extend your work in pure maths, statistics and mechanics and may include a numerical methods unit or decision maths unit.
+Further Maths will extend your work in pure maths, statistics and mechanics.

 A Level Further Maths